 None of this serves any legitimate purpose.
 Butter “grading” is a matter of marketing, not safety, because all it affirms is that the butter has a particular standardized taste as certified by the government.
 Minerva does not want its butter identified with that commodity taste.
 Instead, it makes artisanal butter with a unique taste created by its special recipe with high butter fat, different salt contents, and various flavor profiles.
 Discerning customers in every state other than Wisconsin can legally purchase this ungraded butter.

-Represented by PLF, Minerva’s lawsuit in federal court argues that Wisconsin’s law violates several constitutional provisions intended to protect economic liberty and the right to earn a living.
+Represented by PLF, Minerva’s lawsuit in federal court argued that Wisconsin’s law violates several constitutional provisions intended to protect economic liberty and the right to earn a living.
 Wisconsin’s grading mandate serves to shield favored businesses, while harming competitors and the general public by restricting consumer choice.
 The law also violates the constitution by blocking the free exchange of goods in interstate commerce.